 Royal Medlar fruit trees are a classic European garden favorite.
 Medlar fruit trees are revered for their ornamental value and for their delicious, unique fruit.
 Cultivation date is unknown, however, it may have originally hailed from Russia.
 The Royal Medlar tree was introduced into England from France by nurseryman Thomas Rivers in 1860.
 Royal Medlar is a heavy cropper that can start to bear fruit at an early age.
 Like all medlars, it is an extremely hardy and undemanding plant.
 It’s blooms are large and white in spring that changes to pink.
 Royal Medlar fruit is about 1-2 inches in diameter, soft brown in color and born from large, beautiful white flowers.
 It has a texture and flavor reminiscent of cinnamon-applesauce and can be eaten fresh, cooked, roasted or in pies and jelly.
 Medlar fruit is hard at harvest time and must be allowed to ripen for a few weeks in a cool, light place where it becomes soft and juicy.
 This process is called bletting.
 For further information on the Royal Medlar see below to assist in selecting this bare root fruit tree for sale.
+Please note: the Royal Medlar this season is pruned to 2 to 3 ft.
+The caliper is 3/8 to 1/2 inch.

 Considerations for Royal Medlar